Chapter 24 : The Dark Side of the Moon

 "Stop it."
 Ariane pushed a fresh drink into her hand, which she peered at owlishly for a moment, a little stunned by the interruption.
 "Drink up, chin chin."

-it?"
+"What is it?"
 Tanith dubiously eyed the table of drinks in the corner of the front room.
 Everyone had brought a little something, and pooled their resources for a truly monstrous tower of potential inebriation.
 Diana Sawyer and Percival Anderson had commandeered the corner, putting together excellent but terrifying concoctions into various beakers, passing them to whoever strayed too close.
 To call what she held a 'cocktail' was an affront to anyone who had any concept of mixing or owned taste buds, but it did the job in a vibrant party like this.

 "I don't know.
 I think there's gin in it.
 Which is likely to make you rather doleful when drunk, so I'd better make sure I'm not there to see it," Ariane said dryly, peering at her own beaker.
-"Perhaps not able to see
+"Perhaps not able to see when it happens."

 "You do know how to handle a classy party, Ariane," Melanie pointed out with a snigger, taking a swig from her own cup.